-The Strategic Planning Process involved an internal review of the Strategic Plan (2018 - 2020), noting its key successes, challenges and lessons learnt from its implementation.
-This review also looked at how PEN can improve its programming in the new Strategic Plan period in light of Covid-19 pandemic, lessons learnt and the changing context of our work.
+The Strategic Planning Process involved an internal review of the Strategic Plan (2018 - 2020), noting its key successes, challenges, and lessons learnt from its implementation.
+This review also looked at how PEN Kenya can improve its programming in the new Strategic Plan period considering Covid-19 pandemic disruptions, lessons learned, and the changing context of our work.

-A Strategic Planning retreat was held where the staff and selected partners were able to brainstorm on the key priorities for PEN, key strategies and the changing context of PEN's work and what the future of PEN's work should be.
+A Strategic Planning retreat was held where the staff and selected partners were able to brainstorm on the key priorities for PEN Kenya, key strategies the changing context of our work, and what the future of PEN Kenya's work should be.
 It is through this exercise that this document was prepared.

-1.3.1.
-Strategic Directions of the 2022 - 2026 Strategic Plan
+1.3.1 Strategic Directions of the 2022 - 2026 Strategic Plan

 All the information gathered was used to compile the 2022 - 2026 Strategic Plan.
-The objective of the plan was essentially to answer the following strategic questions.
+The plan's objective was to answer the following strategic questions.

-1.3.2.
-Strategic Planning Content
+1.3.2 Strategic Planning Content

-This strategy therefore compiles a situational analysis that helps sharpen PEN's strategic direction to effectively walk towards achieving its vision and mission through strategic programme direction that re-invigorates the existing programmes.
-It also helps review the strategic partnerships, the organizational structure and the resources required in the next five years.
+This strategy therefore compiles a situational analysis that helps sharpen PEN Kenya's strategic direction to effectively walk towards achieving its vision and mission through strategic programme direction that re-invigorates the existing programmes.
+It also helps review the strategic partnerships, the organizational structure, and the resources required in the next five years.